caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-alignment-visualizer.md

 As long as content can be packaged as HTML content and doesn't require a server, it should work ok in the visualizer.

 Our task in writing this visualizer is to create some sort of useful, human-readable display of the alignment that is provided as input in an HTML file.
-Luckily, scikit-bio's `TabularMSA` object has a built-in function for creating a text-based human-readable alignment display through its `__repr__` function.
+Luckily, scikit-bio's `TabularMSA` object has a built-in function for creating a text-based human-readable alignment summary through its `__repr__` function.
-We'll use that here, even though the representation it creates is a little crude.
+We'll use that here, even though the representation it creates is a little crude and it is only a summary rather than a display of the full alignment.
+(Since our goal here is just to write a vizualizer --- not actually enable exploration of alignments --- this will suffice for our purposes.
-(I'll leave it as an exercise to you at the end of this chapter to make it look nicer, if you're so inclined.)
+I'll leave it as an exercise to you at the end of this chapter to expand on this visualization.)

 Start by creating a new file, `_visualizers.py` in your module's top-level directory.
 For me, this file will be `q2-dwq2/q2_dwq2/_visualizers.py`.
 Add the following code to that file.